Toronto District School Board

 • Resources are allocated fairly across the system

-If staffing adjustments affect classroom organization, your school will communicate directly with you.
+If staffing adjustments affect classroom organization in September, your school will communicate directly with you.
 Staff will support students through any transitions to help them feel safe, welcome, and included.

 Frequently Asked Questions (FAQs)